EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 ### Troubleshooting Tips
 [Back to the Top](#xenia-table-of-contents)

+* As a first step, Reset Xenia on the Manage Emulators page in the EmuDeck application
+* If you get a Wine related error, make sure your ROMs are in `Emulation/roms/xbox360/roms` or `Emulation/roms/xbox360/roms/xbla`, **not** `Emulation/roms/xbox360`
 * If you are getting a `!Status or GPU Command Error Messages`, read [How to Fix !Status or GPU Command Error Messages](#how-to-fix-status-or-gpu-command-error-messages)
 * If you are still on an older version of Xenia, try updating to the latest version and use DX12 instead of Vulkan, see [How to Swap Between Vulkan and DX12](#how-to-swap-between-vulkan-and-dx12)
 * If Xenia was working perfectly fine and suddenly stopped working, see [How to Delete Xenia's Prefix](#how-to-delete-xenias-prefix)